EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 If replacing the EGR valve, follow the steps for removal, then do the same operations in reverse.

 Be sure to inspect and replace any damaged connectors, hoses, or gaskets as needed, just like when cleaning the valve.
-Once this is done, you can mount the valve by tightening the bolts, then reconnect any hoses or electrical connections.
+Once this is done, you can mount the valve by tightening the bolts, and then reconnect any hoses or electrical connections.

 Wondering how much it costs to replace an EGR valve?
 It ranges from $140 to $400, excluding labor.
 This of course depends on the car.